CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * Miguel - Next step would be to add more color to the game.

-* Hugo - Redoing the "Client" Classes to function properly as it serves a key feature of the primary core loop.
+* Hugo - A next step would be to balance the numbers for the current game.
+Lower the middle rewards and add a clear progression pace.

 * Joey - Next step would be to add more content, such as more shop items and rewards.
 Also to iron out any issues to make a smoother user experience.